 The Club Racer or Sail training boat

 When you move into this category it is time to seriously consider a stand-alone boat policy.
-This policy will provide better coverage for physical damage, liability protection while racing and you will deal with adjusters experienced with boat repairs if there is a claim.
-Our Skippers’ Plan policy for day sailors was designed for just for this type of sailor.
-Pricing is reasonable and you get agreed value coverage so there is no depreciation applied on claims.
-Our policy covers you while sailing anywhere in Canada and the contiguous USA (no Alaska or Hawaii) from April 1 to November 15.
+This policy will provide better coverage for physical damage, and liability protection while racing and you will deal with adjusters experienced with boat repairs if there is a claim.
+The Gallagher Skippers’ Plan policy for day sailors was designed just for this type of sailor.
+Pricing is reasonable and you get agreed value coverage, so there is no depreciation applied to claims.
+Our policy covers you while sailing anywhere in Canada and the contiguous USA (no Alaska or Hawaii) from April 1st to November 1st.
 The boat is also covered on shore during the winter.
 If you plan on doing Mid-Winter regattas in Florida we can add an endorsement on request.

 What is not Covered?

 Every policy has exclusions so it is important to know what they are.
 Typical exclusions include wear and tear, gradual deterioration, scratching denting and freezing.
 These are the minor nicks and bruises that come from racing a boat or repeatedly launching and hauling on shore.
 Dinghies aren’t a good place for personal effects like phones or iPods and are not covered.
 It is best to leave these on shore.
 Our policy also excludes theft of equipment or outboards unless they are locked up.
 If you do a lot of regattas get yourself a box on the trailer that can hold your rudder, centreboard and other gear so you can lock it up.

 If you have any questions or special needs for your dinghy give us a call (1.800.661.7211) and we will do our best to get you an answer and find a solution.
 Visit www.skippersplan.com/quote to obtain a quote for your dinghy.